arsan13/expense-tracker-api/README.md

 | DELETE | api/categories/{cid}/transactions/{tid} | Delete a transaction | Success message |

 > **_NOTE:_**
-The endpoints of "Categories" and "Transactions" are restricted, only authenticated users can access it.
-To prove authentication, use the token which is generated after logging-in as the value of the Bearer in the Authorization header as follows:
+The endpoints of "Categories" and "Transactions" are restricted.
+To access those endpoints, use the token which is generated after logging-in as the value of the Bearer in the Authorization header as follows:
 **"Authorization: Bearer Token_id"**

 ## Sample Request Body